ftaisdeal/python_slide_show/README.md

 To pause the slide show, press the space bar.

-Use the left and right arrows to move forward or backward one image.
+To move forward or backward one image, use the left or right arrow.

 Each image is resized such that it fills the screen either vertically or hozizontally, depending on the aspect ratio of the image.